Skip to Content

 Head of Online Medical Content

-Straining to Hear Conversations – Do I Have Hearing Loss?
+Straining to hear conversations – Do I have hearing loss?

-Straining to Hear Conversations – Do I Have Hearing Loss?
+Straining to Hear Conversations

 Struggling to hear the conversation?

 Have you ever found yourself leaning in a little closer during a conversation, asking people to repeat themselves more often, or feeling exhausted after a social gathering because you were working so hard just to follow what was being said?
-If so, you’re not alone, and it might be time to consider whether hearing loss could be playing a role.

 Struggling to hear conversations, especially in noisy environments like cafes, pubs, or even busy office spaces, can be one of the first signs that something’s not quite right with your hearing.
 But it’s not always obvious.